AdamKyle/flare/resources/info/character-information/section-3.md

 ## Character death

-Youre character can die in a few ways.
+Your character can die in a few ways.
 Fighting monsters and dying in an adventure.
 When you die, you cannot:

 - Move
 - Attack